 The WTM is a completely open and transparent organisation with a comprehensive website at where there is a great range of books, publications and audio-visual material available to be viewed or downloaded that we encourage everyone to explore so as to reach your own conclusions about the veracity and importance of the work of the WTM.

 – – – – – – – – – – – – – – – – – –

-For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cult, and our successful vindication in the courts, see the section on our website.
+For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cυlt, and our successful vindication in the courts, see the section on our website.
 Another relevant WTM essay is .
-Chapters of FREEDOM about the arrival of truth day or exposure day or ‘Judgment Day’, and about the more upset having to support rather than study understanding of the human condition when it arrives are also particularly relevant presentations.
+Also, as has been mentioned, is particularly relevant.

 and , which are about the arrival of truth day or exposure day or ‘Judgment Day’, are also extremely relevant in terms of understanding why there has been persecution of the WTM.
 And the limitations of mechanistic science, and why it ignores, even attacks, Jeremy Griffith’s ‘instinct vs intellect’ explanation of the human condition, are explained in .

 And finally, we also recommend reading about the more upset having to support rather than study understanding of the human condition when it arrives, and on how to become transformed and free of the human condition.